Statutory reviews

 The regulated standards are part of the Reef protection regulations and require producers to adopt practices that minimise nutrient and sediment run-off flowing to local waterways and the Great Barrier Reef.

-The regulated standards review is looking at whether the regulated standards are easy to understand and clear to comply with, and remain fit for purpose and evidence based.
+The review is looking at whether the regulated standards are easy to understand and clear to comply with and remain fit for purpose and evidence based.

-It will not re-assess the effectiveness of the Reef protection regulations in achieving practice change to reduce pollutant loads.
+It is not re-assessing the effectiveness of the Reef protection regulations in achieving practice change to reduce pollutant loads.
 This was undertaken in 2023 with the Reef protection regulations statutory review which determined the regulations remain an effective and important tool.

-Feedback from agricultural producers, peak bodies and others with an interest in the regulated standards is an important part in the review.
+Feedback was invited from agricultural producers, peak bodies and others with an interest in the regulated standards through a public consultation period that was open from 23 May 2025 to 12 August 2025.

 Reef protection regulations statutory review - completed